kyxap/kyxap.github.io/_posts/2018-03-19-first-and-basic-android-game.md

 Java is in use in Android based app and games.

 ### What I have done
 I spend couple hours in morning and couple hours in evening.
-What I have now:
+What I have now, called it **RockPaperScissors**:

-**RockPaperScissors**
 <img src="https://user-images.githubusercontent.com/3080529/37635719-95bc7c20-2bba-11e8-9cea-e0bb26d9a415.gif" width="300">

 Yeah its basic and light but I'm planning to extend the game with game framework and add sounds and images.